You want smart political talk without the meltdowns?

 He will be expected to defend the rights of immigrants and affirm their human dignity, but the record indicates that he won't.

-His record indicates that as attorney general, he would object to the growing national bipartisan movement towards criminal justice reform.
+His record indicates that as Attorney General, he would object to the growing national bipartisan movement towards criminal justice reform.

-His record indicates that we cannot count on him to support state and national efforts towards bringing justice to the justice system and people on both sides of the aisle who readily admit that the justice system as it stands now is biased against the poor, against drug addicted, against mentally ill, and against people of color.
+His record indicates that we cannot count on him to support state and national efforts towards bringing justice to the justice system and people on both sides of the aisle who readily admit that the justice system as it stands now is biased against the poor, against drug-addicted, against mentally ill, and against people of color.

 Senator Sessions' record does not speak to that desire, intention, or will.

-With all that is stake in our nation now, with urgent need for healing and for love, I pray that my colleagues will join me in opposing his nomination.
+With all that is stake in our nation now, with the urgent need for healing and for love, I pray that my colleagues will join me in opposing his nomination.

 This is truly one of my life's greatest moments.